Charter Review Committee

 Now that our review of the charter is complete, we are scheduling a meeting time to present our recommendations to City Council, and another meeting time to answer subsequent questions.
 The time and location of those meetings will be posted on this page as soon as they are available.

 Please see the quick links on this page, to learn the finer details of our review and recommendations.
-We look forward to enjoyed a better Bexley together!
+We look forward to enjoying a better Bexley together!

 Sam Mercellino III